rragnarsd/rragnarsd/README.md

 ### Hi, I'm Regina 👋
-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on Flutter Ecommerce
 - 🌱 I’m currently learning Flutter
 - 👯 I’m looking to collaborate with other newbies
 - 💬 Ask me about anything 👀